AnonymousRW/QueSemKnow/README.md

 ### For baselines:

-    Please go to respective folders and train as dicussed above.
+    Please go to respective folder and train as dicussed above.